rcc-sjsu/rcc-site-mk3/README.md

 I've already set up the page structure, so you can edit your pages by opening the corresponding folder and editing `./page.tsx`.
 The page auto-updates as you edit the file.

+You can modify the css for that page in the `page.module.css` file.
+The global styles are in global.css

 ## Learn More

 To learn more about Next.js, take a look at the following resources: